hashkrish/se2001-notes/question_papers/22t2/oppe1/set_1.md

 Write a script that reads two inputs from the stdin.

-- The first line is a directory name present in the current directory
+- The first line is a directory name present in the current directory.

-- The second line is a number of files present in the directory given in the first line
+- The second line is the number of files present in the directory given in the first line.

-Print `true` if the directory on second line is present in the directory given on the first line else print `false`
+Print `true` if the number of files in the directory is equal to the number given in the second line else print `false`

 ### Solution